mholling/nswtopo/README.markdown

       - png                   # (default map output is in PNG and multi-layered TIFF format)
       - layered.tif

 Specify which layers to exclude from your map.
 This will prevent downloading of the layers and their inclusion in the final map.
 List each layer individually.
 Use the shortcuts `utm`, `aerial` and `relief` to exclude all UTM grid layers, aerial imagery layers and shaded relief/elevation layers, respectively.
+By default, all layers are included; you will always want to exclude either `utm` or `declination` in order to prevent both being drawn on the same map.
+For example:

     exclude:
       - utm                   # (exclude UTM grid in favour of declination lines)
-      - aerial-lpi-sydney     # (exclude hi-resolution sydney aerial imagery)
+      - aerial                # (don't download aerial imagery)
-      - aerial-lpi-towns      # (exclude aerial imagery of towns and regional centres)
+      - trig-points           # (don't include trig points)

 Specify colours for individual topographic layers.
 Each colour should be specified as one of a recognised colour name (e.g. Red, Dark Magenta, Royal Blue), a quoted hex triplet (e.g. '#00FF00', '#2020e0', '#0033ff') or a decimal triplet (e.g. rgb(0,0,255), rgb(127,127,0)).
 The default color scheme closely matches the current 2nd-edition 25k NSW map sheets (except with brown contours, which I prefer).